adobe/asset-compute-events-client/docs/index.md

 Integration YAML
 ----------------

-This library uses a fully self-contained YAML file describing an Adobe I/O Integration including the necessary credentials (private key and client secret) to act on behalf of the technical account of the integration.
+We designed a fully self-contained YAML file describing an Adobe I/O Integration which can be used by applications and CLIs.
+This YAML also includes the necessary credentials (private key and client secret) to act on behalf of the technical account of the integration.

 ### Generate YAML using bookmarklet